Four Things You Need to Control in the Growroom

 Controlling Your Indoor Garden's Lighting Levels

 Choosing the right grow lights is imperative.
 If you don’t provide enough light, you’ll end up with leggy, weak plants, while lighting that is too intense can burn your plants.
-There are many lighting systems to choose from, such as fluorescents, LEDs and high intensity discharge (HID).
+There are many lighting systems to choose from, such as fluorescents, light emitting diode (LED), and high intensity discharge (HID).
 Fluorescent lights give off little heat but provide full-spectrum lighting that works well for most plants.
 LEDs also produce little heat.

 They are more durable than fluorescents and their settings can be customized to fit the needs of your plants.
 HIDs are available in metal halide (MH) bulbs, which are ideal for flowering, and high pressure sodium (HPS) bulbs, which benefit foliage.